toaar-CR7/Use---With---Care-/README.md

 - Google Gemini for task analysis and AI suitability evaluation
 - Google Generative AI SDK for secure server-side AI integration
 - Responsible AI design principles aligned with Google’s AI ethics framework
+- Firebase authentication to create a login system for personalized and proper usage of the website.
 ---

 ## Impact